pm429015/Frequent-Letters/ReadMe.rst

 2. How to solve the first question if the list size is very hug, like 1TB ?

-3. Is there any frequent letters pattern occurs in this words?
+3. Is there any frequent letters pattern occurs in these frequent words?

 Please go through each section for detail.